 Having recently found Karen McTavish and her wonderful books Whitework Quilting and Mastering the Art of McTavishing, I knew how to create a wholecloth quilt using plastic quilting templates, but what about designing the quilt on paper?
 Could I draw this design at full size and then mark the quilt top?

 Using downloaded Georgian wall paper designs as inspiration, I first designed the center medallion on large graph paper, then taped together more sheets to complete 1/4 of the finished design.
-This was then transferred to the quilt using Fine Line water soluble blue pens.
+This was then transferred to the quilt using Fine Line Marking Pens.

 The Duchess was then basted a second time using more polyester batting and cotton backing and quilted very densely using 100% cotton Guterman 50 wt thread.
 During the quilting the thread broke constantly and was extremely frustrating.

 I eventually switched machines from a Bernina Activa 240 to a Juki TL 98QE, but even still the thread breaks were a constant problem.
-It was only after quilting two more huge quilts, Baskets in Bloom and Release Your Light, that I would stumble across Isacord Polyester thread and begin using this thinner, stronger polyester thread for quilting.
+It was only after quilting two more big quilt projects, that I would stumble across Isacord polyester embroidery thread and begin using this thinner, stronger polyester thread for quilting.

-After it was quilted, the quilt was soaked in water, blocked into shape, then bound using a bias binding.
-Now the quilt was pretty much finished.
-At 150 hours, it was a beautifully quilted wholecloth quilt.
+After it was quilted, the quilt was soaked in water, blocked into shape, then bound using bias binding around the curved edges.
+Now the quilt was pretty much finished and it was a beautiful wholecloth quilt.